mlokanat/starter-hugo-academic/content/post/Electrocoal/index.md

 subtitle: Electric-field assisted droplet coalescence.

 # Summary for listings and search engines
-summary: Satellite droplet ejection at triple-phase line.
+summary: Electric-field assisted droplet coalescence.

 # Link this post with a project
 projects: []